 # Configurable Execution Environments

-The Espresso Network is a decentralized settlement layer.
+Espresso is a decentralized settlement layer.
 Applications and chains that integrate with Espresso define their own **execution environment** (the rules for how transactions are executed, fees are paid, ordering decisions are made, and which assets are supported) and rely on Espresso for settlement and finality.

 A configurable execution environment can be: